The Children's Hour (poem): Overview

 The poem describes the poet's idyllic family life with his own three daughters, Alice, Edith, and Anne Allegra: "grave Alice, and laughing Allegra, and Edith with golden hair."
 As the darkness begins to fall, the narrator of the poem (Longfellow himself) is sitting in his study and hears his daughters in the room above.
 He describes them as an approaching army about to enter through a "sudden rush" and a "sudden raid" via unguarded doors.
 Climbing into his arms, the girls "devour" their father with kisses, who in turn promises to keep them forever in the dungeon of his heart.

 Publication and response

-"The Children's Hour" was included in the Birds of Passage section at the end of the 1863 collection Tales of a Wayside Inn.
+"The Children's Hour" was first published in the September 1860 issue of The Atlantic Monthly.
+It was later included in the Birds of Passage section at the end of the 1863 collection Tales of a Wayside Inn.
 Longfellow's publisher James T. Fields was enthusiastic about the poem, noting that it would be adored by "the parental public".
 A group portrait of the three Longfellow daughters by Thomas Buchanan Read was widely reproduced and distributed along with the poem.
 A copy of the print was found near the body of a soldier at the American Civil War Battle of Gettysburg after the July 1 – July 3, 1863 battle, now held by the Maine Historical Society.
 In 1883, a year after the poet's death, a tableau vivant was staged titled Longfellow's Dream and featured his life and works, including "The Children's Hour".